radareorg/radare2-book/basic_commands/zoom.md

-## Zoom
+##Zoom

-The zoom is a print mode that allows you to get a global view of the whole file or memory map in a single screen.
-Each byte represents `file_size/block_size` bytes of the file.
-Use the `pO` (zoom out print mode) to use it, or just toggle `z` in the visual mode to zoom-out/zoom-in.
+The zoom is a print mode that allows you to get a global view of the whole file or a memory map on a single screen.
+In this mode, each byte represents `file_size/block_size` bytes of the file.
+Use the `pO` (zoom out print mode) to enter this mode, or just toggle `z` in the visual mode to zoom-out/zoom-in.

-The cursor can be used to scroll faster through the zoom out view and pressing `z` again to zoom-in where the cursor points.
+The cursor can be used to scroll faster through the zoom out view.
+Pressing `z` again will zoom-in where at new cursor position.

     [0x004048c5]> pz?
     |Usage: pz [len] print zoomed blocks (filesize/N)